cnatale/schmace-invuders/README.md

 image directly above it.
 The original HUD occupied logical rows 0–18, so the game image now scales only rows 19–223 into all 144 output rows.
 This enlarges the displayed playfield without changing its dimensions or simulation coordinates.
-Both images are packed into raw 4-bit grayscale bytes for `updateImageRawData`:
+For G2 hardware, both images are packed into raw 4-bit grayscale bytes for `updateImageRawData`:

 ```text
 logical pixel array: 256 * 224 bytes, values 0 or 1